EtienneWarneck/contactkeeperudemy/README.md

 A full stack MERN application using MongoDB.Atlas, React hooks, Express and Node from a Udemy tutorial called React Back to Front by Brad Traversy to learn the best practices with React 16.8+

 Tools: React Hooks (useState, useEffect, useContext, useReducer, useRef), MongoDB & Mongoose, Express, JWT (JSON Web Token) for authentication, Node and Heroku for the deployment.

+If you wish to test the app, visit the Heroku link: https://radiant-citadel-62356.herokuapp.com/login#!

 Registration page: